municola/robust-deepfake-detector/README.md

 but this was my workable setup that resembled closest the author's environment.

 3. Download weights.zip (also in Polybox), unzip and place in polimi folder
-4. Set model_name in config.yaml accordingly
+4. Set model_name and other params in config.yaml accordingly
-5. Run eval.py and obtain results in eval_results folder
+5. Run eval.py and obtain predictions in eval_results folder, manually save ROC plot

 ### Running Polimi for 3090